some-ip-com/open-someip-spec/src/someip-sd.rst

     :collapse: True

 The information for the reboot flag and the Session ID shall be kept for multicast and unicast separately as well as for every sender-receiver-relation (i.e. source address and destination address).

+Note: This means you have to store a counter for Multicast sending and one counter per Unicast peer as well as two counters (1x Multicast, 1x Unicast) per SOME/IP-SD peer for receiving.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_863